actiontech/dble/docs/CONTRIBUTING.md

 # Contribution Guide
 Dble is a community driven open source project and we welcome any contributor.This guide documents the best way to make various types of contribution to Dble, including what is required before submitting a code change.
-Of couse, contributing doesn’t just mean writing code.
+Of course, contributing doesn't just mean writing code.
 Improving documentation and reporting bugs are also welcome.

 ## Contributing Bug Reports
 Ideally, bug reports are accompanied by a proposed code change to fix the bug.
 This isn’t always possible, as those who discover a bug may not have the experience to fix it.
 A bug may be reported but without creating a pull request (see below).